How mail-in retro game buying services actually work

 If something arrives broken, missing key components, or in significantly worse condition than you described, expect a revised offer on that specific item.
 Reputable services contact you before making any changes and explain exactly what they found.
 A buyer who quietly reduces the total without explanation is a red flag worth acting on.

-Payment timeline and methods
+What is the Payment timeline and payment options?

 Most mail-in services pay within one to seven business days after inspection.
 Payment typically comes via PayPal, Zelle, Venmo, check, or eGift card.
 The Old School Game Vault pays within three to four business days, and that specific window is a useful benchmark when you're comparing your options.